Titration: History and etymology

 The word "titration" descends from the French word titrer (1543), meaning the proportion of gold or silver in coins or in works of gold or silver; i.e., a measure of fineness or purity.
 Tiltre became titre, which thus came to mean the "fineness of alloyed gold", and then the "concentration of a substance in a given sample".
 In 1828, the French chemist Joseph Louis Gay-Lussac first used titre as a verb (titrer), meaning "to determine the concentration of a substance in a given sample".

 Volumetric analysis originated in late 18th-century France.
-François-Antoine-Henri Descroizilles (fr) developed the first burette (which was similar to a graduated cylinder) in 1791.
+French chemist François-Antoine-Henri Descroizilles developed the first burette (which was similar to a graduated cylinder) in 1791.
 Gay-Lussac developed an improved version of the burette that included a side arm, and invented the terms "pipette" and "burette" in an 1824 paper on the standardization of indigo solutions.
-The first true burette was invented in 1845 by the French chemist Étienne Ossian Henry (1798–1873).
+The first true burette was invented in 1845 by the French chemist Étienne-Ossian Henry (1798–1873).
 A major improvement of the method and popularization of volumetric analysis was due to Karl Friedrich Mohr, who redesigned the burette into a simple and convenient form, and who wrote the first textbook on the topic, Lehrbuch der chemisch-analytischen Titrirmethode (Textbook of analytical chemistry titration methods), published in 1855.